ferrnnaando/gameserver-setup/README.md

 ### - **Facing errors**:
 > - *[ citizen-server-impl] Server list query returned an error: System.Threading.Tasks.TaskCanceledException: A task was canceled. <- System.TimeoutException: A task was canceled. <-
 > System.Threading.Tasks.TaskCanceledException: The request was canceled due to the configured HttpClient.Timeout of 30 seconds elapsing*; Uncomment `#sv_master1 ""` from `server.cfg`.

-### Warnings
-- Port forwarding is essential both in your VM configuration and your system firewall settings.
-Without proper port forwarding, your server won't be accessible from outside your virtual machine, preventing you from playing on your host operating system.
-- I don't provide a Windows guide because configuring port forwarding on Windows is relatively straightforward.
-Linux is more commonly used for server management, hence the focus on Linux in this guide.

 ## Installing on RageMp
 ### Step 2: Setting up Firewall